Yorkshire Bank

 The Bank's model was unique in that it directly owned an extensive network of penny banks, remitting funds into a Central Office.
 By the late nineteenth century, it was larger than any of the Trustee Savings Banks.
 However, the Bank faced a potential withdrawal of savings in 1911 and was acquired by a consortium of clearing banks.

 The Bank was acquired by National Australia Bank (NAB) in 1990 and was merged into another NAB subsidiary, Clydesdale Bank in 2005, continuing to operate as a distinct trading division.
 In 2016 NAB divested its UK operations as CYBG plc which went on to acquire Virgin Money plc in 2018.
-The Yorkshire Bank name is being phased out in favour of the Virgin Money brand.
+Subsequently the Yorkshire Bank name was phased out with all branches rebranded as Virgin Money.

 History

 Formation

-Colonel Edward Akroyd is regarded as the initiator of the Bank; he was a prominent Halifax industrialist, head of the family woollen firm of James Akroyd & Son., magistrate and Member of Parliament.
+Colonel Edward Akroyd is regarded as the initiator of the Bank; he was a prominent Halifax industrialist, head of the family woollen firm of James Akroyd & Son, magistrate and Member of Parliament.
 His philanthropic work led him to the importance of savings for the working class, much as the founders of the savings banks and early penny banks had done decades before.
-His original intention was to establish both a provident society as well as a penny bank within the same institution.
-In May 1856, Akroyd circulated a pamphlet to prominent figures in the County leading to a public meeting in the November at the Philosophical Hall Leeds.
+His original intention was to establish both a provident society and a penny bank within the same institution.
+In May 1856, Akroyd circulated a pamphlet to prominent figures in the county, leading to a public meeting in November at the Philosophical Hall, Leeds.
 A committee was formed to bring into being the West Riding of Yorkshire Provident Society and Penny Savings Society, with funds raised to finance both parts.
 In the event, the Provident Society proved uncompetitive with the large societies and it soon closed; the Bank then traded as the West Riding of Yorkshire Penny Savings Bank.